Church of the Holy Cross, Crediton: Organ

 The War Memorial Organ was designed based on plans drawn by the church's organist Harold Organ in 1915.
 Harold Organ was killed in action in 1917 but the plans were continued by Cyril Church.
-The organ was built by Harrison and Harrison of Durham, and first used in 1921.
+The organ was built by Harrison & Harrison of Durham, and first used in 1921.
 The organ was restored and put in a new case in 2001.